 Coate Water Art Deco style concrete diving platform given listed status

 The now-defunct 1935 Art Deco style diving platform at Coate Water invokes a fair amount of nostalgia in me.
-As a child I was sometimes taken to Langold Lake (5 miles the ‘other’ side of Worksop).
+As a child, we sometimes visited Langold Lake (5 miles the ‘other’ side of Worksop).
 This was a large country park thing – my memories are hazy as it was MANY years ago now.
 But I recall a swimming lake with a diving platform in it.

 Now I’m not saying that the diving platform there was exactly like the one at Coate Water, but the whole thing of the lake and the swimming is evocative.
 There was also a childrens’ outdoor bathing pool at Langold and getting to go in there was an enormous treat.

-So it’s interesting to see that Swindon’s 1930s concrete diving platform in Swindon has been awarded Grade II listed status.
+So it’s interesting to see that Historic England have granted Swindon’s 1930s concrete diving platform Grade II listed status.

 - Rarity: it is one of only four inter-war concrete diving platforms known to survive in England;

-- Architectural and technical interest: it is a good example of a 1930s re-enforced concrete diving platform by JBL Thompson, a local architect, of an elegant, cantilevered design constructed to the latest technical innovations to achieve an optimal diving performance;
+- Architectural and technical interest.
+It’s a good example of a 1930s re-enforced concrete diving platform.
+The design features an elegant, cantilevered design constructed to the latest technical innovations to achieve an optimal diving performance;

-- Historic interest: unlike most diving platforms, it is associated with a lake (reservoir) that was landscaped to provide important outdoor sport- and leisure facilities in Swindon during the 19th C and early 20th C;
+- Historic interest – unlike most diving platforms, it’s associated with a lake (reservoir)landscaped to provide important outdoor sport and leisure facilities in Swindon during the 19th C and early 20th C.

 - Degree of survival: despite the loss of its railings it has survived mostly intact.

-I rather like that, during the opening ceremony on 22 June 1935, there was a demonstration of “fancy diving” by Miss Cicely Cousins who became National Diving Champion later that year.
-I would like to have seen that!
+I rather like the idea of the ‘fancy diving’ by Miss Cicely Cousins – I would like to have seen that!